 - PHIL 307 History of Philosophy: The Ancient World to the Renaissance

 - PHIL 308 History of Philosophy: The Early Modern Era to the Twentieth Century

 - PLRL 470 Seminar

 Three electives, including at least one at the 300 level

-In addition to courses with a PHIL or PL designation, REL 304 Islam will count as a philosophy elective within the 30 credit minimum required for the philosophy major.
+In addition to courses with a PHIL or PL designation, HNMU 318 Theory and Practice in the Arts: The Philosophy of Music, REL 304 Islam and REL 342 From Abolitionism to Human Rights will count as philosophy electives within the 30 credit minimum required for the philosophy major.